etm0029/etm0029/README.md

 ## Objective

-My journey in computer science has led me to develop a great interest in cybersecurity, so I am looking for entry level experience as a college student in cybersecurity or a related field.
+My journey in computer science has led me to develop a great interest in cybersecurity, so I am looking for entry level internship experience as a college student in cybersecurity or a related field.

 ## Skills